 Thessaloniki Museum of Photography

-The collections and the archives of the Museum of Photography Thessaloniki consist of more than 100.000 photographic objects.
-Its archives cover the period from 1890-1980 and include works by Socrates Iordanidis, Yiannis Stylianou, Dimitris Letsios and part of the archives of Costas Balafas and Nelly's, while the museum also functions as a depository for the Greek part of the Fred Boissonnas archive which belongs to the Hellenic Culture Organization.
-Its collection, based on donations and purchases, cover a period from 1970 till today and include more than 2.000 photographic works by 200 artists from Greece and abroad.
+The collections and the archives of the Museum of Photography Thessaloniki consist of more than 100,000 photographic objects.
+Its archives cover the period from 1890-1980 and include works by Socrates Iordanidis, Yiannis Stylianou, Dimitris Letsios and part of the archives of Costas Balafas and Nelly's, while the museum also functions as a depository for the Greek part of the Fred Boissonnas archive which belongs to the Hellenic Culture Organisation.
+Its collection, based on donations and purchases, cover a period from 1970 till today and include more than 2,000 photographic works by 200 artists from Greece and abroad.